 Welcome to winter in Tonga!
 However, it’s probably not winter as you know it… Tonga’s winter means that it’s just a little less hot and humid, but still warm enough to satisfy beach-lovers with temperatures often around 27°C / 80°F. However, it does take a little longer for northern island groups, like the Vava’u Group and The Niuas to catch up with the winter trend.
 For travellers, expect a more tranquil atmosphere than the busier tourist seasons that kick into gear next month.
 So, learn about the typical temperatures, rainfall and more in this guide to the Tonga weather in May!

 5 Tips for Visiting Tonga in May

 - May is considered a tourist low season in Tonga, so look out for good deals on flights and accommodation!

-- Allow extra time to travel between Tonga’s far-flung islands, like Vava’u or The Niuas, as flights are often cancelled in the wetter climates
+- Allow extra time to travel between Tonga’s far-flung islands, as flights are often rescheduled in unfavourable weather

 - The visibility for scuba diving and snorkelling is better compared to previous months, so pack the snorkel mask or book a dive trip!